This is an:

 Since OpenScad is cad software, it's amongst packages like fusion 360, Inventor, Freecad, Onshape and many more.
 The point of difference though for OpenScad, is that it's all programmed.
 Every part of the model comes from text you write, and the GUI part of the software is only there to inspect your model.

 This is worlds apart from the click and drag nature of the other packages.
 The programmed nature of OpenScad gives it some unique advantages that have resulted in somewhat of a cult following for the software, but also some severe drawbacks.

 OpenSCAD is free, open-source software that you can download and run on your machine and do whatever you want with.
 You don't need an account; there's no vendor lock-in or licensing issues.
 Also OpenScad files are likely very robust and will continue for work for many years.

 Being opensource means there's a great open-source community with many libraries available that can help make you more productive or open up new possibilities.

-Parts being 100% code is a significant benefit to the community, as hosting code on Github is a very robust way of making community contributions, as it goes through the same process software would, without awkwardly trying to pass around save files when changes are made.
+Projects being 100% code is a significant benefit to the community, as hosting code on Github is a very robust way of making community contributions, as it goes through the same process software would, without awkwardly trying to pass around save files when changes are made.

 OpenSCAD is very intuitive for those that come from a programming background.